HesitantlyHuman/bramble/README.md

 # bramble
-Tree based logging for python.
+Tree-based logging for python.

-Normal logging struggles in async python, since logs will often get mixed up, and it may not be clear what happened in what order. `bramble` instead groups logs into a tree like structure.
-This way, any result can be easily broken down into its steps.
-The tree structure is to isolate different synchronous paths through the async system, so that each log is ordered, and the logic can be easily followed.
+Traditional logging in async python will usually result in confusing, unordered logs.
+Many different functions and contexts may be logging to the same stream simultaneously, making it difficult to follow execution paths, or determine cause and effect. `bramble` solves this issue by splitting your logs into branches, which are organized in a tree like structure.

+This way, you can:
+- Follow the logic of your program (async, or otherwise)
+- Debug concurrent tasks
+- Understand how a final result was composed

 ## Basic Usage
 ### Creating a Logger
-Creating a logger is as easy as defining a backend, and then creating a `TreeLogger`.
-Generally, it is advisable to use `bramble` loggers as context managers.
+Getting started logging with `bramble` is as easy as defining a backend, and then creating a `TreeLogger`.
+It is recommended to use `TreeLogger` as a context manager.

 ```python
 import bramble